Where to start with saving for a house

 Taking the average house price in the UK as an example (£290,000 as of January 2023), a 10% deposit would be £29,000.
 There are other costs like solicitors’ fees to add to that as well.

 Of course, depending on where you live in the country, house prices could be significantly higher or lower than the average.
 You’ll need to do your research to see what property prices are like where you want to buy - and work out your target deposit from there.

 Your deposit is only part of the story.
 You’re relying on the mortgage lender to loan you the bulk of the purchase price, and this will depend largely on your income.
 Even if you set your heart on a £400,000 house, and can scrape together a £40,000 deposit, there’s no guarantee you’d get a mortgage large enough to seal the deal.

-That’s why it’s important to check in advance what you might be able to borrow.
-There’s no shortage of mortgage calculators around that can help give you that insight and show you what your monthly repayments might look like.
+That's why it's important to check what you might be able to borrow.
+By doing so, you can start thinking about what your monthly repayments might look like.

 Just make sure you build some reserve into your monthly payments in case affordability becomes tighter in the future.